BritishPandaChick/blueberrygirl/wp-content/plugins/custom-twitter-feeds/README.txt

 7. To display a Twitter feed just copy and paste the shortcode into a Twitter widget or page

 == Changelog ==
+= 2.0.6 =
+* Fix: Fixed a conflict with Autoptimize that would cause a PHP error when clearing the Twitter cache.
+* Fix: Fixed a PHP notice that would occur when bulk deleting feeds.
+* Fix: When using the "boxed" layout, there would be no space between the header and the first tweet in the list.

 = 2.0.5 =
 * Tweak: API calls are prevented in the event that the Twitter API returns an error.
 * Fix: The feature for using your own Twitter App credentials was not working.